codegod100/notes/staking.md

 ### **2.What is a Validator?**

-COSMOS Hub validators participate in consensus by broadcasting cryptographic signatures, or votes, to commit blocks.
-Tendermint requires a fixed known set of validators, where each validator is identified by their public key.
+COSMOS Hub validators participate in consensus by broadcasting cryptographic signatures, or votes, to commit blocks. [[tendermint]] requires a fixed known set of validators, where each validator is identified by their public key.
 Validators attempt to come to consensus one block at a time, where a block is a list of transactions.

 ### **3.Why should I delegate my ATOM?**